EU sees little risk of Ireland defaulting on euro zone loans

-Ireland borrowed 67.5 billion euros (53.95 billion pounds)from the European Union and the International Monetary Fund to keep itself financed after being cut off from markets in 2010 because of bloated public finances caused by a banking sector crisis.
+Ireland borrowed 67.5 billion euros ($92 billion) from the European Union and the International Monetary Fund to keep itself financed after being cut off from markets in 2010 because of bloated public finances caused by a banking sector crisis.

 Dublin is scheduled to pay back the loans gradually until 2042.
 Until three quarters of the money is paid back, the European Commission will check twice a year how the Irish economy is doing and the country's ability to repay the debt.